InacioRodrigues/Teste_Backend/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies with `npm install`.
-3. Configure the environment variables needed for Nodemailer.
-4. Start the server with `npm run start`.
+3. Start the server with `npm run start:dev`.
-5. Run Prisma Studio to access the database `npx prisma studio`.
+4. Run Prisma Studio to access the database `npx prisma studio`.

 ## Rotas